Abandoned presidential statues in Williamsburg attract tourists from around the world

 "He also happens to be the gentleman that saved all 42 of these precious artifacts," Plashal explained.

-From 2004-2010, the statues were part of a tourist attraction in Williamsburg called Presidents Park, but the park wasn't a hit among visitors .
+From 2004-2010, the statues were part of a tourist attraction in Williamsburg called President's Park, but the park wasn't a hit among visitors .

 When it closed, Hankins was told to remove the statues and put them in a stone crusher.